 For instance, I learned the brainy mass I saw on a tree trunk was actually a climacodon septentrionale that’s found mainly on maple trees.

-As for wildlife, we saw a crazy moth & an eastern newt/red eft, but not much much else.
+As for wildlife, we saw a crazy moth & an eastern newt/red eft during the fall and a few deer and chipmunks in the summer, but not much much else.

-In the wildlife’s defense, it was damp, foggy weekend.
-They were probably somewhere keeping dry.
+In the wildlife’s defense, it was damp, foggy weekend in the fall and hot and dry in the summer.
+They were probably somewhere keeping dry and cool.

 SIDE TRIP: Flight 93 National Memorial